rebeccapower/test/_pages/speakers.md

 ## Yamil Suárez
 Yamil Suárez is the Associate Director of Library Systems & Web Development at Berklee College of Music in Boston, Massachusetts (USA).
 Yamil has a bachelor’s degree of music in Music Education from Berklee College, and a master’s degree in Computer Science from Boston University.
 Berklee College is currently running ISLE7 and working on a migration to use ISLE2.
 He is also a co-convener of the Islandora community Documentation Interest Group (DIG).

+## Janice Banser

+Janice Banser is the Digital & Web Services Librarian at Simon Fraser University (SFU) where she is part of a team responsible for the Library's digital collections hosted on Islandora 7.
+She is the project manager for the current SFU Institutional Repository (IR) migration and upgrade to Islandora 2.0 and for the upcoming migration and upgrade of the SFU Library's digital collections to Islandora 2.0.

 ## Arran Griffith

 Arran Griffith is the Program Manager at Fedora.
 She is responsible for guiding the overall direction of the Fedora program and community